You Go to My Head: Recordings, use in film, and performances

 In 1953, Frank Sinatra sang the song before a live television audience of 60 million persons (broadcast live over the NBC and CBS networks) as part of The Ford 50th Anniversary Show.
+He subsequently recorded it for his 1960 album Nice 'n' Easy.

 On 23 April 1961, Judy Garland performed the song at the Judy at Carnegie Hall concert.
 Bryan Ferry recorded the song as a single with a video in 1975 reaching No. 33 in the UK charts.